ducakar/TextureReplacer/README.md

   developing this plugin,
 * Razchek and Starwaster for Reflection Plugin where I learnt how to implement reflections,
+* sarbian for DDS loader where I learnt how to create an image loader for GameDatabase,
 * therealcrow999 for testing and benchmarking this plugin,
 * Proot, Green Skull and others for making texture packs for this plugin and
 * Sylith and scart91 for giving others permissions to make derivatives of their